top of page

 Jon keeps moving on his ElliptiGO and joins me on my short training runs when he can.
 Movement is so important for mind, body, spirit and all-around health.

-We met 38 years ago in a college history class, and we have been at each other’s side ever since.
+We met thirty-eight years ago in a college history class, and we have been at each other’s side ever since.
 As he tackles his cancer, I remain by his side and pace him along his journey to healing.

 Running has been good to us.
 Running continues to be part of our journey—in sickness and in health.